raysan5/raylib/README.md

 contact and networks
 ---------------------

 raylib is present in several networks and raylib community is growing everyday.
-Feel free to join us in any of these networks.
+If you are using raylib and enjoying it, feel free to join us in any of these networks.
+The most active network is our [Discord server](https://discord.gg/raylib)! :)

  - Webpage: [http://www.raylib.com](http://www.raylib.com)
  - Discord: [https://discord.gg/raylib](https://discord.gg/raylib)